Marketing Funnel Definition

 Follow in the footsteps of funnel marketing professionals who have designed million dollar funnels.
 You literally can’t fail.
 Plus, you stand to make some dollar in the process.

 The landing page above has an impressive 84% conversion rate, and we can see why!

 Clickfunnels is an industry-leading funnel marketing software that enables you to create high converting landing pages using their tried and tested marketing funnel template.
 This is one of their more successful funnels.
 You can bet that every element was carefully considered, from the font colours and positioning of the text to the buttons and book design.

 The page starts with a hook “The Marketing Secrets Blackbook.”
 It sounds official and leaves prospects curious.

 Then comes the story “99 Marketing Secrets That Will Change Your Business… And Change Your Life.”
 Notice how the story directly relates to the audience?
 It’s an emotional trigger that draws on the interests of the audience.

 Finally, we have the offer and the lead capture “Want To Know How We Took Clickfunnels From Zero To $100,000,000 In Just Three Short Years?
 Then Get Your Free Digital Copy Of The Marketing Secrets Blackbook.”
 The choice of wording is clever.
 Think about it; they are not making a promise to make you millions.
 But, an example is enough to draw you in.

 The content is limited, but the offer is strong.
 People don’t tend to read reams of content.
-They need order, structure and simplicity.
-Keep these in mind, and you’ll find your conversion rate reaches a record high.
+They need order, structure, and simplicity.
+Keep these in mind, and you’ll find your conversion rates reach a record high.

 People who have already bought from you (see above) are incredibly valuable to your business.
 If they are happy with the experience, they are likely to return to you time and time again for more of the same.